John Harsanyi: Publications

 Harsanyi began researching utilitarian ethics in the mid-fifties at the University of Queensland in Brisbane.
 This led to two publications explaining why, before understanding moral problems, the difference between people's personal and moral preferences must be distinguished.
 As he says at the beginning of his essay included in the book edited by A. Sen and B. Williams (see below), he tries to reconcile three traditions of Western moral thinking, those of Adam Smith, Immanuel Kant and the utilitarians (Bentham, Mill, Sidgwick and Edgeworth).
 He is considered one of the most important exponents of the "rule utilitarianism".

-After moving to the USA on a Rockefeller Fellowship where he was supervised by Kenneth Arrow, Harsanyi was influenced by Nash's publications on game theory and became increasingly interested in the topic.
+After moving to the US on a Rockefeller Fellowship where he was supervised by Kenneth Arrow, Harsanyi was influenced by Nash's publications on game theory and became increasingly interested in the topic.